 Sometimes leaders are handicapped by their “ivory tower” position.
 They might not be as close to the customer or have their ear to the ground in terms of what staff really think or which processes are truly broken.
 Guess what?
 They also may not be perfect.
 They may have their own weaknesses or shortfalls and be so swamped with broader responsibilities that they may not have the bandwidth to pore over details before every decision.
 As such, the truth is that for teams to operate at maximum performance levels, it’s not just important for managers to manage (down), but it’s also important for staff to continuously manage up!

 My personal definition of managing up is “a subordinate customizing their work style/behaviors to better suit their manager, taking steps to make their manager’s job easier, and/or proactively striving to optimize success for all.”
-Put another way, managing up is taking things off your boss’s plate and helping them be more effective!
+Put another way, managing up is taking things off your boss’s plate, creating value for your boss, and helping them be more effective!

-What Does Managing Up Look Like?The employee who actively manages up is one who often:
+What Does Managing Up Look Like?The employee who manages up effectively is one who often:

 - Anticipates problems and actively works to prevent them.